The Ultimate Guide to Listening Devices that Connect to Your Phone

 Can a beginner set up a GSM listening device quickly?

-What’s the typical running cost for a GSM listening device?
+What is the typical running cost for a GSM listening device?

 Do GSM bugs work without a mobile signal?